Artemis: Symbols

-Chariots

 Detail of an Attic red-figure hydria depicting Apollo and Artemis.
 480–450 BCE by the Pan Painter.
 Legion of Honor (museum), San Francisco.

-Homer uses the epithet Chrisinios, of the golden reigns, to illustrate the chariot of the goddess of hunting.
-At the fest of Laphria at Delphi the priestess followed the parade on a chariot which was covered with the skin of a deer.

-Spears, nets, and lyre

-Artemis is rarely portrayed with a hunting spear.
-In her cult in Aetolia, the Artemis Aetole was depicted with a hunting spear or javelin.

-Artemis is also sometimes depicted with a fishing spear connected with her cult as a patron goddess of fishing.
-This conception relates her with Diktynna (Britomartis).
-As a goddess of maiden dances and songs, Artemis is often portrayed with a lyre in ancient art.

 Deer

 Deer were the only animals held sacred to Artemis herself.
 On seeing a deer larger than a bull with horns shining, she fell in love with these creatures and held them sacred.
 Deer were also the first animals she captured.
-She caught five golden-horned deer and harnessed them to her chariot.
+She caught four golden-horned deer and harnessed them to her chariot.
 At Lycosura in isolated Arcadia Artemis is depicted holding a snake and a torch and dressed with a deer skin, besides Demeter and Persephone.
 It seems that the depictions of Artemis and Demeter-Melaina (black) in Arcadia correspond to the earliest conceptions of the first Greeks in Greece.
 At the fest of Laphria at Delphi the priestess followed the parade on a chariot which was covered with the skin of a deer.

 The third labour of Heracles, commanded by Eurystheus, consisted of chasing and catching the terrible Ceryneian Hind.
-The hind was a female deer with golden andlers and hooves of bronze and was sacred to Artemis.
+The hind was a female deer with golden antlers and hooves of bronze and was sacred to Artemis.
 Heracles begged Artemis for forgiveness and promised to return it alive.
 Artemis forgave him, but targeted Eurystheus for her wrath.

 Hunting dog

-Artemis with a hunting dog pouring a libation, c.
-460–450 BCE.

 In a legend Artemis got her hunting dogs from Pan in the forest of Arcadia.
 Pan gave Artemis two black-and-white dogs, three reddish ones, and one spotted one – these dogs were able to hunt even lions.
 Pan also gave Artemis seven bitches of the finest Arcadian race, but Artemis only ever brought seven dogs hunting with her at any one time.
 In the earliest conceptions of Artemis at Lycosura, a bitch suitable for hunting was lying down by her side.

 Bear

 In a Pre-Greek cult Artemis was conceived as a bear.
 Kallisto was transformed into a bear, and she is a hypostasis of Artemis with a theriomorph form.
-In the cults of Artemis at Brauron and at Piraeus Munichia (arkteia) young virgin girls were disguished to she-bears (arktoi) in a ritual and they served the goddess before marriage.
+In the cults of Artemis at Brauron and at Piraeus Munichia (arkteia) young virgin girls were disguised as bears (arktoi) in a ritual and they served the goddess before marriage.